mcusuperuser/MQTT-Software-Pack/README.md

 ## Reporting bugs

-Please report bugs in the GitHub project or to packs@mcusuperuser.com
+Please report bugs in the GitHub project.